Damianjacob/MS4_breadit/breadit/README.md

 - 8. As a registered user I want to be able to log out so that I have more security.

 ### User log in and sign up
+These are the forms used to sign the user up or log them in.
+If an anonymous user tries to access a forbidden view, they will be redirected to the login page.
 <details>
 <summary>Log in</summary>
 <img src='https://github.com/Damianjacob/MS4_breadit/blob/main/breadit/docs/features/login.png' alt='log in screenshot'>